Symmetry Sectors in Chord Space and Relational Holography in the DSSYK: End-of-the-world (ETW) branes from matter chords, and the holographic dictionary

-Thus, our procedure both in this section and App. \ref{app:ETW brane partition function} shows that the ETW brane model by K. Okuyama turns out to have a chord diagram origin from the DSSYK model with a one-particle insertion. \item \textbf{Two-sided branes}: Motivated by the triple-scaling case studied in \cite{Xu:2024hoc})\footnote{We thank Jiuci Xu for pointing out a connection between our results with his previous work \cite{Xu:2024hoc} which motivated this subsection.}, we consider the constraints:
+Thus, our procedure both in this section and App. \ref{app:ETW brane partition function} shows that the ETW brane model by K. Okuyama \cite{Okuyama:2023byh} turns out to have a chord diagram origin in the one-particle chord space. \item \textbf{Two-sided branes}: Motivated by the triple-scaling case studied in \cite{Xu:2024hoc})\footnote{We thank Jiuci Xu for pointing out a connection between our results with his previous work \cite{Xu:2024hoc} which motivated this subsection.}, we consider the constraints: